aniketkulkarni2013/springboot_assignment/README.md

 1. Configure the Spring Boot using annotations and Java config.Use Java 8 - DONE

-2. Take a fairly complicated database schema.Create entities showcasing your skillet on Hibernate (Try to cover all kinds of relation mapping and most common annotations) https://www.researchgate.net/figure/Entity-relationship-diagram-ERD-for-a-simple-library-management-system-Entities-are_fig2_258388421
+2. Take a fairly complicated database schema.Create entities showcasing your skillet on Hibernate DONE (Try to cover all kinds of relation mapping and most common annotations) https://www.researchgate.net/figure/Entity-relationship-diagram-ERD-for-a-simple-library-management-system-Entities-are_fig2_258388421